-Apprentices should be prepared for the technical interview with 'mock interview' opportunities (see section 6).
+Apprentices should be prepared for the technical interview with 'mock interview' opportunities.
 This should take place near or at the end of their training programme when they are finalising their portfolio.
-Apprentices should beguided to index their portfolios, referencing each part of their evidence to the relevant part of the standard.
-The reference should direct the assessor to the relevant page, and page section within the portfolio.
+Apprentices should be guided to index their portfolios, referencing each part of their evidence to the relevant part of the standard.